|SharpSpring does not permit senders to use purchased, rented, scraped, or stolen lists. Their use violates the SharpSpring Terms of Service.

 Email Verification Services

-SharpSpring does not recommend using these services.
+SharpSpring does not recommend using email verification services.
 SharpSpring recognizes that purchased lists cannot be cleaned with list cleaning services.
-Since list cleaning services only check for the validity of an address, they cannot convert recipients into opted-in recipients, which is the standard for using recipient lists in SharpSpring.
+Since list cleaning services only check for the validity or the otherwise bad status of an address, they cannot convert recipients into opted-in recipients, which is the standard for using recipient lists in SharpSpring.

 Often, when senders have cleaned their lists with these services, they still have poor inboxing rates.
 Some are outright blocked by anti-spam applications that recipient mail servers put up.
 At this point, it is not that these senders' lists are clean enough.
 Rather, these senders need to review the permissions that recipients gave them.
 The most important thing in sending email is permission.
 With permission, you never need to have your list cleaned by a third-party service.